How to Protect Your Email Account

 5. Use Antivirus Software on Your Devices

 Antivirus software should be a primary priority for everyone using a PC, laptop, smartphone, or tablet.
-It's now exceedingly simple for fraudsters to put malware onto your devices, whether it is to steal data, execute unlawful acts, or even demand a ransom.
+It's now exceedingly simple for fraudsters to put malware onto your devices, whether to steal data, execute unlawful acts, or even demand a ransom.

 6. Update Your Apps Regularly